Shift-Cyber/FBC-2022-Spring-CTF/README.md

 **Intended Solution:** The user starts by interacting with a UDP socket in the server and once it asks for the data the server sends the data to the user on a random port between 10-11k.
 The user must use wireshark to find and read the UDP stream for the flag.

 **Teaching Points:** Now we introuce UDP.
 This challenge further gets the student to associate connections with other connections and dig further into what a specific endpoint is doing based on a specific starting point.
+Also, the main reason this is a 90 point problem is that they will need to foward ports 50000-55000 in order to allow the challenge through NAT.
+Most likely...

 <br>